AhmadKhalil05/onsus-electronics-e-commerce/README.md

 - An API Gateway deployment connected to the required Lambda functions
 - DynamoDB tables used by those Lambda functions
 - An S3 bucket for product images
-- For frontend deployment: an S3 hosting bucket and CloudFront distribution
+- An S3 hosting bucket and CloudFront distribution for frontend deployment

 ## Local Setup